Subscriber Login Users Administrators

 • Which statement about the 2009 H1N1 virus is TRUE?

-• Which statements are TRUE about the molecular methods made available under the Emergency Use Authorization (EUA)?
-(Choose all that apply.)
+• Which statement is TRUE about the molecular methods made available under the Emergency Use Authorization (EUA) during 2009 H1N1?

-• Assays of Interest for Infectious Disease: Clostridium difficile
+• Assays of Interest for Infectious Disease [Clostridioides difficile]

 • Previous Methodologies: Culture and Cell Cytotoxicity Neutralization Assay (CCNA)

-• Previous Methodologies: Antigenic Detection of Toxin and Glutamate Dehydrogenase (GDH)
+• Other Methodologies: Antigenic Detection of Toxin and Glutamate Dehydrogenase (GDH)

 • Molecular Methods

-• Several methods of detection are available for the detection of Clostridium difficile in clinical samples.
-Which methods have the capability for detec...
+• Several methods of detection are available for the detection of Clostridioides difficile (previously known as Clostridium difficile) in clinical sampl...

-• What statements are TRUE about the glutamate dehydrogenase (GDH) assay for Clostridium difficile?
-(Choose all that apply.)
+• What statement is TRUE about the glutamate dehydrogenase (GDH) assay for Clostridioides difficile?

 • References